eldun/eldun.github.io/_drafts/rt-part-3.md

 - nearby points return similar values
 - it's simple & fast

+I find Shirley's walkthrough to be a bit too fast and loose.
+[This article](http://eastfarthing.com/blog/2015-04-21-noise/) will help illustrate aspects of Perlin noise covered in the next few sections.

 To start implementing noise, let's create a new class - `Perlin.h`.
 We'll start by simply scrambling some random numbers (This is not Perlin noise yet!):

 ```cpp